speced/bikeshed/docs/definitions-autolinks.md

 * at-rule
 * function (like counter() or linear-gradient())
 * selector
-* token

 There are additional types for WebIDL definitions:

 * interface
+* constructor
 * method
+* argument
 * attribute
+* callback
 * dictionary
+* dict-member
+* exception
-* dictmember
+* except-field
 * enum
 * const
+* typedef

-And for HTML definitions:
+And for HTML/SVG/etc element definitions:

-* html-element
+* element
-* html-attribute
+* element-attr

 And finally, a catch-all category for general terms and phrases, and anything that doesn't fall into one of the above categories: